Sound Recording Technology Overview

 3 credits Sound Recording Technology Immersion in NYC, MUMC 41200, NLA Students work with professionals in the field to learn about the music business, including recording studio, mastering studio, and film and television.

 1 credit Music Elective: SRT Mini-Course, MUMC 41400, NLA This mini-course will explore special topics related to the ever-changing entertainment industry.This experience substitutes for a major ensemble.
+This course will be available if there is appropriate enrollment in the program.
+NYC Music Special Topics Mini-course MUMC 22100, LA may be substituted if this course does not meet its enrollment target.

 Total credits: 12.5